Weirton Water Plant receives over $20M for upgrades - NewsBreak

 A.D.
 Mastrantoni – Weirton Utilities Director

-He said they are shovel ready and hopes to get bids on this project by the end of the year or early next year.Copyright 2022 Nexstar Media Inc. All rights reserved.
+He said they are shovel ready and hope to receive bids on this project by the end of the year or early next year.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WTRF.